About Us

 Innovative Approach to Manufacturing Career Pathways

 Students at Rocket Academy take only career and technical courses, yet they still meet the state requirements for high school graduation.
 This is because the State of Wisconsin’s core requirements for language arts, math, science, and social studies curriculum have been built into our workplace-focused and manufacturing-ready career pathways and training.
 Simply put, our students experience a direct connection between what they are learning and the application to a workplace.
-On our “Tour-it Tuesday” all students visit a variety of different manufacturing facilities, where they are able to hear from business professionals across the organization (i.e. from c-suite, HR, operations, logistics, sustainability) and observe skilled operators and technicians.
+During our bi-monthly industry trips all students visit a variety of different manufacturing facilities, where they are able to hear from business professionals across the organization (i.e. from c-suite, HR, operations, logistics, sustainability) and observe skilled operators and technicians.

 The school offers a competency-based education (CBE), model that allows students to learn and progress at their own pace.
 This is a unique learning opportunity for high school students and allows them ownership and flexibility in personalized learning.

-All courses are dual-credit via Lakeshore Technical College (LTC) and require an element of independence and hard work from students.
+All courses are dual-credit via Lakeshore College and require an element of independence and hard work from students.
 We are focused on developing diligence as we guide and help build the executive functioning skills our students need to be successful.
-Students will earn a one-year technical certificate from LTC during their first year of the academy and motivated students could potentially earn a two-year technical college degree by their high school graduation.
+Students will earn a one-year technical certificate from Lakeshore College during their first year of the academy and motivated students could potentially earn a two-year technical college degree by their high school graduation.

 Rocket Academy provides a unique learning experience for students